About City Vision University

 |Accreditation & Affiliations||Statement of Faith|

-City Vision College is the accredited Internet-based distance learning program of TechMission.
-Its mission is to provide practical online education to those involved in nonprofit management, addiction counseling and urban ministry.
-Offices are based in Kansas City, MO.
+City Vision University is the accredited Internet-based distance learning program of TechMission.
+Its mission is to provide radically affordable Christian education to underserved communities.
+Currently it offers practical online education to those involved in nonprofit management, addiction counseling, urban ministry, and technology ministry.
+The university is based in Kansas City, Missouri.

-In fall 2008, City Vision College began to offer an Addiction Studies program in partnership with the NET Institute with training in the Twelve Core Functions of the Substance Abuse Counselor.
-It is designed to prepare students to attain the Certified Addiction Counselor credential in the states in which they reside.
+In 2008, Rescue College became a program of TechMission and was renamed City Vision College.
+In fall of that year, it began to offer an Addiction Studies program that had been developed in partnership with the NET Institute.
+It provides training in the Twelve Core Functions of the Substance Abuse Counselor, and is designed to prepare students to attain the Certified Addiction Counselor credential in the states in which they reside.

-Enrollment is open year round in the college's certificate or degree completion programs.
-Students may pursue a Bachelor of Arts degree in Missions with an urban ministry emphasis, a Bachelor of Science in Nonprofit Management or a Bachelor of Science in Addiction Studies.
+Enrollment is open year round in the university's certificate or degree programs.
+Students may pursue a Bachelor of Arts degree in Missions with an urban ministry emphasis, a Bachelor of Science in Nonprofit Management, a Bachelor of Science in Addiction Studies, or a Master's in Technology and Ministry.

 Certificates are awarded to students who complete 30 hours of courses in one of these areas of concentration but do not have sufficient transfer credits to earn a degree.
 Individual courses can also be taken for personal enrichment and professional development.